 Academic Integrity and AI Text-generating Tools: Students must follow principles of academic integrity (e.g., honesty, respect, fairness, and responsibility) in their use of material obtained through AI text-generating tools (e.g., ChatGPT, Bing, Notion AI).
-If an instructor prohibits the use of AI tools in a course, students may face an allegation of academic misconduct if using them to do assignments.
-If AI tools are permitted, students must cite them.
-According to the MLA (https://style.mla.org/citing-generative-ai/), writers should:
+Suspected misuse of AI may result in a report to the Senate Academic Standards and Misconduct Committee.
+If AI

-• Cite a generative AI tool whenever you paraphrase, quote, or incorporate into your own work any content (whether text, image, data, or other) that was created by it.

-- Acknowledge all functional uses of the tool (like editing your prose or translating words) in a note, your text, or another suitable location - Take care to vet the secondary sources it cites.
+- a) Cite a generative AI tool whenever you paraphrase, quote, or incorporate into your own work any content (whether text, image, data, or other) that was created by it. - b) Acknowledge all functional uses of the tool (like editing your prose or translating words) in a note, your text, or another suitable location. - c) Take care to vet the secondary sources it cites.